fBeyer89/life_followup_preproc/nipy1.4/README.md

 Based on the implementation of HCP pipelines for nipype (https://github.com/beOn/hcpre)

+**How to run**

- **Connect to generation 5 server**
+1. Connect to generation 5 server**  (if still available)
 `getserver -sL -g5`

-**Load software packages and nipype version 1.2.0**
+2. Load software packages using `./environment_FSL5.0.11.sh`
-`MRICRON AFNI --version '17.2.17' ANTSENV --version '2.2.0' FSL --version 5.0.11 FREESURFER --version 5.3.0`
+   which will load `MRICRON AFNI --version '17.2.17' ANTSENV --version '2.2.0' FSL --version 5.0.11 FREESURFER --version 5.3.0`
+3. activate Python 2.7 with nipype version 1.2.0 (and other packages) in `source activate agewell_nip1.2`

+*if generation 5 is not available*
+ 1. Connect to generation 6 server `getserver -sL -g6`
+ 2. Load software packages using `./environment_FSL5.0.11_g6server.sh`
+    which will load `MRICRON AFNI --version '19.1.05' ANTSENV --version '2.3.1' FSL --version 5.0.11 FREESURFER --version 5.3.0` (a different ANTS and AFNI version)
-`source activate agewell_nip1.2`
+ 3. activate Python 2.7 with nipype version 1.2.0 (and other packages) in `source activate agewell_nip1.2`

-For DWI QC FSL --version 6.0.1 is needed.

-To run the workflow:
+4. To run the workflow:
 `python run_workflow_hcplike.py --run -n 8 --config conf_for_LIFE_FU.conf `

 working directory is defined in "run_workflow_hcplike.py", ll.76: working_dir="/data/pt_life/LIFE_fu_wd/" (don't change, unless directory is full)

+For DWI QC FSL --version 6.0.1 is needed.